A3S Docs

 HTTP+SSE Transport

-For remote MCP servers accessible over HTTP:
+For remote MCP servers using the legacy SSE transport:

 mcp_servers {